Nawra, Warmian-Masurian Voivodeship: History

+According to the 1921 census, the village had a population of 421, 99.8% Polish.

 During the German occupation of Poland (World War II), the local forest was the site of a massacre of over 150 Poles from the nearby town of Nowe Miasto Lubawskie and other nearby villages, carried out by the Germans in 1939 as part of the Intelligenzaktion.